From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: NUMERICAL RESULTS

 \subsection{Trade-offs Between Labeling Strategies and Label Quality}

-We evaluate the benefits and limitations of various labeling strategies in \autoref{fig:cost_error_comparison}.
-As expected, strategies cluster based on their bounding box annotation method discussed in the previous section.
+We evaluate the benefits and limitations of various labeling strategies in figure~\ref{fig:cost_error_comparison-introduced}.
+As expected, strategies cluster based on their bounding box annotation method discussed in \ref{subsec:experimental setup, validated gt generation}.
 This is intuitive, since the number and quality of available boxes heavily influence the ability to identify FNs.
 Strategies using higher-quality soft labels consistently find more FNs.
-However, in less restrictive settings, \eg relaxing the minimum box size (see appendix for full graph), even low-cost strategies can sometimes perform best.
-The second plot shows a clearer trend: the number of newly introduced errors decreases with increasing label quality.
-The lowest-cost semantic strategy ("Is pedestrian?") introduces several hundred more errors than other methods.
+However, in less restrictive settings, \eg, relaxing the minimum box size, even low-cost strategies can sometimes perform best.
+It can be observed that the number of newly introduced errors decreases with increasing label quality.
+The lowest-cost semantic strategy ('Is pedestrian?') introduces several hundred errors.
 In contrast, higher-quality soft labels introduce significantly fewer mistakes.
 This aligns with theoretical expectations.
-More precise soft labels tend to have narrower confidence intervals, which reduces the probability that a sample will flip across the decision threshold due to random annotation variation.
+More precise soft labels tend to have narrower confidence intervals, which reduces the probability that a sample will cross the decision threshold due to random annotation variation.
 As a result, label corrections are more stable, and fewer errors are introduced.
-We observe even that labeling strategies introduce more new errors than they remove in the original GT for low-quality labels.
+We find that low-quality labeling strategies introduce more errors than they remove.